kathy999555/blockchain-developer-bootcamp-final-project/README.md

 Blockchain Final Project Idea:
 Making going to an amusement park much more exclusive.
-Based on the concept of NFT’s it will create a more unique experience.
-It will allow the owner entry into the park for a year and will offer a fast pass, a private lounge with a restaurant and bar so buyers won’t have to wait for service or wait in line for a restaurant - depending on who selling ticket provides in discription. (depend where doing ie Disney could be really magical…).
-It would also allow buyers to stay past closing hours so they can experience going on the rides exclusively without anyone else which would add to the exclusivity and be a memorable experience.
+Based on the concept of NFT’s it will create a more unique experience depending on what the park owner is offering.
+For example it could allow the ticket owner entry into the park for a year, a fast pass, a private lounge with a restaurant and bar so buyers won’t have to wait for service or wait in line for a restaurant - depending on who selling ticket provides in description.
+Additional features would allow buyers to stay past park closing hours as one of the limited few who experience going on rides exclusively.
 There would be limited amount.
-Only park managers could sell them but if someone buys one then can re-sell.
-To get into the park there would have to be a show of the NFT and ownership (use metamask – prove with wallet of public key) and at the front the owner would receive a wristband (based on fast track braclets from disney) which would allow them the perks described on thie ticket (employees will be notified of special perks when arrive due to managers selling tickets and setting up facilities).
-Scan the barcode given on the ticket and verify that the ticket ownership is indeed theirs.
+Only park managers may sell these passes but if someone buys one then they can be sold via the Dapp.
+To enter the park the holder would need to show the NFT and ownership (use metamask – prove with wallet of public key) and at the entrance the owner would receive a wristband (based on fast track bracelets from Disney) which would allow them the perks described on the ticket.
+Park employees will need to be advised by managers of special perks on guest arrival.
+Scan the ticket barcode to verify that the ticket ownership is indeed theirs and not counterfeit.

 Directory Structure:
 contracts: Smart contracts contain TICKET.sol and TICKETMarket.sol